 Mike: We're in its infancy, and I think very few people know how to do it well, so the fact that Infostrux is providing data engineering as a service is needed right now.
 I think that’s a really important skill set to have in your organization.

-It’s almost a skill set around resource planning that I think is important to connect to your data engineering practice.
-It’s a skillset, as you know, is challenging to develop, which is why it’s great to work with partners who can support that and it’s one that you probably can’t be thinking about too early.
+It's almost a skill set around resource planning that I think is important to connect to your data engineering practice.
+It's a skillset, as you know, challenging to develop, which is why it’s great to work with partners who can support that, and it’s one that you probably can't be thinking about too early.

-Kima: I found that in a previous business where we did cloud engineering, hiring software engineers and teaching them DevOps was a better strategy than hiring people who claim to be DevOps without the experience of cloud or software engineering.
+Kima: I found that in a previous business where we did cloud engineering, hiring software engineers and teaching them DevOps was a better strategy than hiring people who claim to be DevOps without experience in cloud or software engineering.
 So I assume we’re going to see the same thing happen in the data – training software engineers to work with the data would be the way to do it.